metalcarratt/ministry/ls/Exodus/msg97.md

 boards we *can* share in his being a testimony. the boards were acacia wood covered with gold, the same materials as the ark. this shows that we, as the boards, are the corporate enlargement of the ark as the testimony of god.

+to speak what we are in faith (boards of acacia wood overlaid with gold) is to fan our spirit into flame. when peter believed the lords word he could walk on the water but when he looked at the environment he began to sink. we are the same and should speak by faith.